fltt/make4java/README.md

 file containing inter-class dependencies (`JAVA_DEPENDENCIES`), etc.

-For example, the sample project stores the Java source files in the `src/main/java` subdirectory under each component's base directory.
+For example, the sample project stores the Java source files in the `src` subdirectory under each component's base directory.
 To use another subdirectory, redefine the `SOURCES_PATH` variable.

 "Components' build.mk files" contains a list of included `build.mk`